- Gemini Home

 The Letters of Intent are intended to allow for the selection of the allocation committee with minimal conflict of interest and applicable scientific expertise.
 Secondly, the description of the proposal program will allow for a review of the program in light of technical and operational constraints.
 Please keep this in mind when composing a Letter of Intent to ensure that relevant material is included.

 Proposals for LLPs are due March 31, 2016, 23:59 HST (Hawaii-Aleutian Standard Time) .
 Investigators must use the Gemini Phase I Tool for creating and submitting LLP proposals.
 A new Phase I Tool (PIT) is released each semester.
 Information on how to download and install the Tool is given on the semester's installation page.
 Help on the PIT is available via the PIT help page and video tutorials.
 The list of instruments available for LLPs is given in FAQ Question #1.
-Further information about target availability, instrumentation, etc., for the 2016B semester will be released as part of the general 2016B Call for Proposals in March.
+Further information about target availability, instrumentation, etc., for the 2016B semester is available in the regular 2016B Call for Proposals.

 The proposal narrative is submitted as a pdf attachment to the PIT.
 Latex and Word templates will be available as part of the 2016B Call for Proposals to create the pdf attachment.
 The proposal narrative must include: